QUAGLO30JUN2025GIT-HUB/QUAGLO30JUN2025GIT-REPO/reference/reference-guide.md

 # :rocket: Developer Reference Sheet

-A comprehensive conceptual map of Angular, related technologies, and surrounding ecosystems—designed for ongoing reference and context, not as a beginner’s guide.
+A comprehensive conceptual map of Angular, related technologies, and surrounding ecosystems—designed for ongoing reference and context.

 ---